A Model Kind Of Day

-The cell door opens and the officer uncuffs a slender young Black woman.
-Tank top, booty shorts, yellow, ass-grazing micro braids.
+The cell door opens and an officer enters.
+She uncuffs a slender young Black woman wearing a tank top, booty shorts and yellow, ass-grazing micro braids.
 Clearly she’s a working girl.
 And what a stunner.
 Laces on her high-heeled Roman sandals are wrapped around long, shapely legs.
 She can’t be a day over eighteen.
 Nineteen maybe.
 My gut starts to churn in that crazy way when untapped potential is staring me in the face.
 I’m seeing this doll on the runway in Valentino.
 She nods in my direction.“That’s a nice dress,” she says.
 I nod back.
 “Yeah?
 You’d look great in it.”
 Her eyes grow wide.
 She wasn’t expecting that.
 “Sheee-it,” she sneers and crosses her arms in a huff.

 I ask the other women in the cell.
 “Don’t you think she’d look great in this dress?”
 I stand up and give them a spin.
 “Oh yeah,” the prostitute says.
 “She’d wear the hell out of that!”
 Baby Girl is glaring at me.
 She’s this close to knocking my ass out.
 But I keep going.
 “Sure.
 She’s got the height, the bod, the face.
 She’d be so dope—“ Finally she snarls at me.
 “Look bitch.
 I ain’t interested in your scams, okay?
 Just back off!”
 Of course.
 She thinks I’m fake.
 Why wouldn’t she?
 Just then a raspy cackle breaks the silence and we all turn to look at the bundle in the corner.
 She’s laughing at the young girl.
 “You don’t know who this is, do you?
 Winona Warner?
 Supermodel?
 She owns the top modeling agency in town.”